 Femoral epiphysis - slipped

 Sawyer JR, Spence DD.
 Fractures and dislocations in children.
-In: Azar FM, Beaty JH, Canale ST, eds.
+In: Azar FM, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
-13th ed.
-Philadelphia, PA: Elsevier; 2017:chap 36.
+14th ed.
+Philadelphia, PA: Elsevier; 2021:chap 36.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.